caltechlibrary/boffo/docs/installation.md

 ### Copying the Google Apps Script project

-This approach does not require the use of command-line tools, but it does require some patience and care because some of the steps below are very unintuitive.
+This approach does not require the use of command-line tools, but it does require some patience and care because some of the steps below are quite unintuitive.

 1. (Optional, but recommended for your sanity.)
 Create a folder in your Google Drive where you will put the Boffo project files that will be created in the following steps.
 For the purposes of this documentation, let's assume that this folder is named "Boffo example".
 2. Go to the [public folder for Boffo in Google Drive](https://drive.google.com/drive/folders/1PJErJ2ggFqT5H7pQkYr0wrpnf6YorHc-?usp=share_link).
 It should look more or less like what is shown in the screenshot below.<p align="center"><img width="800px" src="_static/media/boffo-google-drive-folder.png"></p>